AdrianaCeric/personal-site/pages/posts/visualization.md

 I'm going to do some high-level analysis on accessibility of transit networks and bike paths in two cities: Waterloo  and Toronto in Canada.
 This is the culmination of a series of explorations using these tools for the first time, so it's pretty exciting!

 ---
-UrbanAccess supports every city that OpenStreetMap gathers data in, so feel free to try out some analyses of your own in a city of your choice!.
+UrbanAccess supports every city that OpenStreetMap gathers data in, so feel free to try out some analyses of your own in a city of your choice!
 You can use the code I used by accessing this [repository]().

 My exploration follows:
 ---